 Chocolatey

-Chocolatey is a windows package manager meaning software can be installed through shell commands.
-This enables software to be installed, upgraded and uninstalled via scripts.
+Chocolatey is a Windows package manager, which means software can be installed through shell commands.
+This enables software to be installed, upgraded, and uninstalled via scripts.

-I’ve started to try using Chocolatey across my different devices in an effort to keep them in sync with the different programs.
-Although the commands must be run on the individual devices, it’s very helpful to have a list of packages installed which I’m maintaining in this post (see below).
+I've started to try using Chocolatey across my different devices in an effort to keep them in sync with the different programs.
+Although the commands must be run on individual devices, having a list of packages installed is very helpful, which I'm maintaining in this post (see below).

-Next time I set up a machine I’ll just need to follow the below instructions and let Chocolatey do much of the heavy lifting.
+Next time I set up a machine, I’ll just need to follow the instructions below and let Chocolatey do most of the heavy lifting.

 Install